LeonStoldt/How-to-do-Code-Review/analyzing-talks.md

-# Code Review - Best Practises
+# Code Review - Best Practices

 ## [Atlassian Summit 2016](https://www.youtube.com/watch?v=fatTnX8_ZRk&t=5s)
 1. Restrict the scope of a merge request to one issue (implies well-designed issues in view of size)